tongchain/justledger/docs/source/prereqs.rst

 Hyperledger Fabric SDK for Node.js, you will need to have version 8.9.x of Node.js installed.

-.. note:: Node.js version 9.x is not supported at this time.
+.. note:: Versions other than the 8.x series are not supported at this time.

-  - `Node.js <https://nodejs.org/en/download/>`__ - version 8.9.x or greater
+  - `Node.js <https://nodejs.org/en/download/>`__ - version 8.x

 .. note:: Installing Node.js will also install NPM, however it is recommended
           that you confirm the version of NPM installed.
 You can upgrade